GSA/digitalgov.gov/content/about/style-guide.md

 Additionally, we often abbreviate Community of Practice as CoP, and we have [over 20 communities](https://digital.gov/communities/) listed on Digital.gov.
 However, they are run by federal employees at agencies across the federal government, so they don’t always follow the same naming conventions.
 If writing about them or topics covered in their listservs, you can get the full, proper name (and any alternates) from their individual Community pages on Digital.gov.

-Name examples include: MobileGov, SocialGov, OpenGov, Open Data, PLAIN, Government Contact Center Council (G3C), Web Content Managers Forum, and Federal Community of Practice on Crowdsourcing and Citizen Science (CCS).
+Name examples include: MobileGov (mobile site, apps, devices), SocialGov (Social Media), OpenGov, Open Data, PLAIN, Government Contact Center Council (G3C), Web Content Managers Forum, and Federal Community of Practice on Crowdsourcing and Citizen Science (CCS).

 ## Image use

+We must have permission or license to use any image posted on Digital.gov.
+Please do not send copyrighted images such as cartoon characters, or stills from movies or TV shows.

 **Image File Types:**

+- .png (preferred)
 - .jpg
-- .png
 - .gif (only if animated)

 **Image dimensions:**

 Please always send us the original image, as large as possible.
 Our content management system (CMS) will optimize and resize photos as necessary.

+- The images seen when a page is shared on social media platforms (featured image) must be sent to us in _landscape orientation_ (a rectangle that is more wide than tall).
+Currently, the dimensions for Facebook, Twitter, LinkedIn, etc. must be sized at 1200 x 628 pixels (width by height).
+- Images of people can be sent as square images or in portrait orientation (a rectangle that is more tall than wide).
+A width of at least 600 pixels is preferred.

 ### Accessibility

 All images require alt text for screen readers, and/or a caption that appears below the photo.
 Be descriptive, yet succinct.
 Take care to note if the image is an infographic, factoid, diagram, chart, photo, or logo.
 If related to a program, agency, or event, include the name and/or acronym (and if an event, please include the date).

+Please do not use images of text; we can highlight text in call-out box, an accordion (e.g., [event transcripts](https://digital.gov/event/2023/06/15/uswds-monthly-call-june-2023/) or [policy memos](https://digital.gov/resources/required-web-content-and-links/?dg)), a [quote box](https://digital.gov/2020/05/12/promote-continuity-better-support-customer-journeys/), or other styles.

 ### Attribution